 - the People's Republic

-In Australia, some temporary resident visa holders who are Assessment Level 1 may apply for a student visa using online lodgement.
+In Australia, some temporary resident visa holders who are Assessment Level 1 might apply for a student visa using online lodgement.

-Student visa holders who are in Australia may apply for permission to work using online lodgement.
-They may also apply for another student visa to extend their stay.
+Student visa holders who are in Australia might apply for permission to work using online lodgement.
+They might also apply for another student visa to extend their stay.

 The student visa programme report is a quarterly statistical publication that provides data on the student visa programme administered by the department.
 This report will be a valuable resource for anyone who has an interest in the international student sector.